astramieri/aws-cloud-practitioner/docs/s3/s3_storage_classes.md

 When you create an object in S3:
 - you can choose its class
 - you can modify its storage class manually
-- you can use S3 Lifecycle configurations to move objects automatically between storage classes
+- you can use **S3 lifecycle configurations** to move objects automatically between storage classes

 ## Durability and Availability